MarcosChavez09/conduit-container/README.md

 ```bash
 ./start.sh
 ```
-The script will run the `docker-compose.yml` and create the frontend, backend containers and the database volume for persistance.

 Visit http://localhost:8021/admin for the backed.
 You can log in as admin with the provided values in `conduit-backedn/conduit/.env` for the `django superuser`.